-The fenugreek health benefits and fenugreek uses are many, but precaution should be taken in the case of illness and certain medications taken; first, speak to your health practitioner about fenugreek safety taken with your specific drugs.
+There are many fenugreek health benefits and uses, but precautions should be taken in the case of illness and certain medications; first, speak to your health practitioner about fenugreek safety taken with your specific medications.

 How Does It Work?

-Fenugreek contains some plant chemicals that are similar to estrogen (female sexual hormone).
-The hormone stimulates sweat, therefore, stimulating the breast; the breast is a modified sweat gland.
+Fenugreek contains some plant chemicals similar to estrogen (female sexual hormone).
+The hormone stimulates sweat, stimulating the breast, as the breast is a modified sweat gland.

 The Where and How

-- You can buy fenugreek over the counter in pill, fenugreek extract “fenugreek liquid" or fenugreek seed form at most herbal stores.
+- You can buy Fenugreek over the counter in the form of pills, fenugreek extract (fenugreek liquid), or fenugreek seeds at most herbal stores.

 - A fenugreek herbal supplement can be purchased without a prescription.

-- It can also be taken as a tea, but for most, fenugreek tea is terribly bitter to drink.
+- It can also be taken as a tea, but fenugreek tea is terribly bitter to drink for most.
 How to make fenugreek tea: Seep one tsp of fenugreek seeds in a cup of boiling water for 15 minutes.
 The fenugreek tea should be taken at least three times daily.

-- Fenugreek dosage needed is approximately 6 fenugreek supplement capsules daily (3500mg per day), or until your urine starts to smell like maple syrup.
+- The fenugreek dosage needed is approximately six fenugreek supplement capsules daily (3500mg daily) or until your urine smells like maple syrup.
 Fenugreek can be taken short-term or long-term.

 - If taken in powder or seed form, you can take 1 tsp three times daily mixed with water or juice.
 Taking Fenugreek in seed form may cause stomach cramps.

-- The easiest and tastiest way that I have found is sprouting the seeds of fenugreek whole; soak in a glass of clean water, then put them in a dark place with a little water covering only part of the seeds.
+- The easiest and tastiest way I have found is sprouting the seeds of fenugreek whole; soak in a glass of clean water, then put them in a dark place with a bit of water covering only part of the seeds.
 Keep rinsing them with clean water.
-Within 5 days you can add your fenugreek sprouts to your salads.
+Within five days, you can add your fenugreek sprouts to your salads.